 One of Keys' co-stars in "Smokin' Aces" was rapper Common, who was also making his film debut.
-He has since appeared in movies like "American Gangster," "Street Kings," "Wanted," "Terminator Salvation," "Just Wright" (pictured) and "The Odd Life of Timothy Green."
+He has since appeared in movies like "American Gangster," "Street Kings," "Wanted," "Terminator Salvation," "Just Wright" (pictured), "The Odd Life of Timothy Green" and "Selma."
 He also is the star of the AMC western TV series "Hell on Wheels."

 Usher made his movie debut in the 1998 horror movie "The Faculty."
 He's gone on to appear in movies like "She's All That," "Texas Rangers," "Killers" and "Scary Movie 5," and will play boxer Sugar Ray Leonard in 2015 movie "Hands of Stone."